WESCO says it has made an offer to acquire Anixter

-(Reuters) - WESCO International Inc (WCC.N) said on Tuesday that it is seeking to acquire Anixter International (AXE.N) and has most recently made an offer of $90 per share.
+Dec 24 (Reuters) - WESCO International Inc said on Tuesday that it is seeking to acquire Anixter International and has most recently made an offer of $90 per share.

 Anixter, which supplies communications and security products, had earlier received an offer from private equity firm Clayton, Dubilier & Rice to buy the company in a $4 billion deal.